 The episode cuts to credits as Epsilon flickers out of existence.

 - Lucky Seven: Parodied in the tagline: Their lucky number seven is thirteen.

-- Meaningful Echo: Wash compliments the Reds before the assault on Crash Site Alpha and tells them how far they've come, because he thinks they will die in the battle.
-When the Reds and Blues are fighting Felix at the Communication Temple, Wash tells them all he believes in them, and that time Sarge knows he means it.
+- Meaningful Echo: Wash compliments the Reds before the assault on Crash Site Alpha and tells them how far they've come... because he thinks they will die in the battle.
+When the Reds and Blues are fighting Felix at the Communication Temple, Wash tells them all he believes in them, and that time Sarge knows that he legitimately means it.

-- My Friends... and Zoidberg: Felix does this to the entire BGC except Tucker.Felix: Well, look who it is...
-Lavernius Tucker, and his other less important but equally annoying friends.
+- My Friends... and Zoidberg: Felix does this to the entire Blood Gulch Crew except Tucker.Felix: Well, look who it is!
+Lavernius Tucker, and his other less important but equally annoying friends!

-- No Ending: Intentionally played out in the finale - because Epsilon sacrifices himself before the final battle to allow Tucker to use the Meta's suit, he'll never know what happens.
+- No Ending: Intentionally played out in the finale - since Epsilon is sacrificing himself before the final battle to allow Tucker to use the Meta's suit, he'll never know what happens.
 Likewise, the episode cuts out as soon as he dies.
 Ain't that a bitch?

 - Phlebotinum Overload: Of sorts and certainly from Carolina's perspective who's been using Church in such a manner when he suddenly crashes during a fight

 - Posthumous Narration: Epsilon reveals that he may die at the end of the teaser, which presumably takes place after his death.